xen-troops/meta-xt-prod-devel-rpi5/README.md

 Detached from console
 ```

-Destroy domain - DomU will be destroyed and Xen domain id "3" will not be accessible any more.
+Destroy domain - after destroying the DomU Xen domain, ID "3" will no longer be accessible.

 ```
 uart:~$ xu destroy 3
 domain:3 destroyed
 ```

-## Start Unikraft helloworld_xen-arm64 domain example
+## Start Unikraft helloworld_xen-arm64 Domain Example

-The **helloworld_xen-arm64** is Xen guest domain (DomU Unikraft) without using real RPI5 HW
+The **helloworld_xen-arm64** is Xen guest domain (DomU Unikraft) that does not use real RPI5 hardware.
-which is based on "Unikraft helloworld" and "monkey" examples.
+It is based on the "Unikraft helloworld" and "monkey" examples.

-Create DomU Unikraft by using ``xu create`` with **helloworld_xen-arm64**.
+Create the Unikraft DomU by using ``xu create`` with **helloworld_xen-arm64**.

-**NOTE**: Look for the line like **"domain:4 created"** to get Xen domain id which will be passed to
+**NOTE**: Look for a line similar to **"domain:4 created"** to obtain the Xen domain ID,
-to all subsequent commands.
+which will be used as input for all subsequent commands.

 ```
 uart:~$ xu config_list